Can’t sleep? You’re not alone.

 “When circadian rhythms are lost and when they’re not as regular, I think that is one of the biggest driving factors for a disruption of sleep,” she said.

-How can I sleep better now that that COVID-19 pandemic may be easing?
+How can I sleep better as the pandemic eases?

 Be intentional about your routines.